-20 years ago, there were only a handful of village health workers.
-Today countless numbers have been trained.
-In Indonesia 400,000 volunteers have been trained, while in Pakistan 12,000 traditional birth attendants have been trained.
-In Thailand over 400,000 village-based health workers have similarly been trained.
-In the state of Sarawak, Malaysia, with a population of one million, 500 village health promoters have been trained and a further 1,500 will be trained in the next few years (Fig. 3 & 4).
+Twenty years ago, there were only a handful of village health workers.
+Today, countless numbers have been trained.
+In Indonesia, 400,000 volunteers have been trained while in Pakistan, 12,000 traditional birth attendants have been trained.
+In Thailand, over 400,000 village-based health workers have similarly been trained.
+In the Malaysian state of Sarawak, with a population of one million, 500 village health promoters have been trained and a further 1,500 will be trained in the next few years.
 In Karnataka, India, 86,000 village "promoters" have been trained to make ORT available to families.
-In Sri Lanka, 6,000 volunteers have been trained by the Sarvodaya movement to implement GOBI.
+In Sri Lanka, 6,000 volunteers have been trained by the Sarvodaya Movement to implement GOBI.

-The scope for such non-conventional approaches to the re-organization of health care services in many countries is very great indeed, when one realises that voluntary organizations concerned with such approaches to health care have grown overnight to the point that they are now among the most important resources for national development.
-In India there are now more than 12,000 private voluntary organizations.
+The scope for such non-conventional approaches to the reorganization of health care services in many countries is very great indeed, when one realises that voluntary organizations concerned with such approaches to health care have grown overnight to the point that they now are among the most important resources for national development.
+In India, there are now more than 12,000 private voluntary organizations.
 In Bangladesh, there are more than 6,000.